 What’s the first card you recommend to people who are interested in getting into points, and why?

 Definitely the Chase Sapphire Preferred Card, along with the Chase Freedom.
-The latter will get you rotating 5% cash back categories (ed. note: on up to $1,500 in purchases per quarter), and the former gives you the ability to pool and transfer Chase Ultimate Rewards points.
+The latter will get you rotating 5% cash back categories (ed. note: on up to $1,500 in purchases per quarter that you activate), and the former gives you the ability to pool and transfer Chase Ultimate Rewards points.
 Prioritize the Chase cards before you succumb to the 5/24 rule.
 You’ll also want the Citi Premier and the Amex Every day.
 Once you have all these, you have almost all transferable points in the main currencies (except Capital One).
 This is going to give you the most flexibility in your travels, and that the key to this hobby.

 What’s one piece of advice you wish you’d known before you got into points collecting?